 ♀: Unknown.

-HOLOTYPE: ♂, CHILE, Region XV, Puente Murmuntani, ESE Zapahuira, -18.345943
+HOLOTYPE: ♂, CHILE: Region XV, Puente Murmuntani, ESE Zapahuira, -18.345943

--69.551974, 3560m, 4.iv.2000 (PCYU).
+-69.551974, 3560m, 4.iv.2000, L. Packer (PCYU).

-ETYMOLOGY.
-The specific epithet is named in honour of Miwa Kobayashi Malcolmson in recognition of the Malcolmson family’s generous donation to the David Suzuki Foundation.
+ETYMOLOGY: The specific epithet is named in honour of Miwa Kobayashi Malcolmson in recognition of the Malcolmson family’s generous donation to the David Suzuki Foundation.
 Miwa was busy like a bee keeping care of her 5 kids and other children as well.
 She was known to many as MamaMiwa.

-COMMENTS.
-Rightmyer (2004) analysed the phylogenetic relationships among genera of Epeolini.
+COMMENTS: Rightmyer (2004) analysed the phylogenetic relationships among genera of Epeolini.
 The new species has all of the other characteristics listed as diagnostic for the genus: the enormously expanded scape, frontal area depressed above the antennal socket, weakly biconvex scutellum, long setae on ventral surface of the mesofemur, completely bordered basitibial plate, emarginate sides of S8 apical process, emarginate ventral margin of gonocoxa and scroll-like recurved articulating surfaces of the penis valve.

 Bees of the genus Doeringiella have had Svastrides as confirmed, and Diadasia, Svastra, Melissoptila, Diadasia and Caupolicana as surmised hosts (Roig-Alsina, 1989).
 The new species is likely too small to have the latter as a host and none of the other genera have been collected near the type locality.
 The only Eucerine genus collected near the type locality is Alloscirtetica, represented there by the species A. gelida Vivallo and A. weyrauchi Michener, LaBerge & Moure.
+The new species is of an appropriate size to have one of these species as a host.

 KEY FOR THE IDENTIFICATION OF CHILEAN DOERINGIELLA SPECIES

-1. Mesosoma with setation entirely black except on dorsum of pronotum and anterior transverse band on mesoscutum (Fig. 7); metasoma with pale apical bands primarily on T1 and T2 (Figs. 7 & 9); far northern Chile (Region XV) ………………………………………….
+1. Mesosoma with setation entirely black except on dorsum of pronotum and anterior transverse band on mesoscutum (Fig. 7); metasoma with pale apical bands primarily on T1 and T2 (Figs. 7, 9); far northern Chile (Region XV) ………………………………………….
 D. mamabee Packer

 —.
 Mesosoma with abundant pale setation (Fig. 12); metasoma with pale markings distinct on all terga (Fig. 12); central and southern Chile (from Region IV south to Region X)……………...
 2